-Chemistry is the study of matter and energy and the changes that they undergo.
-Everything that is known in the physical universe is made up of either matter or energy and the rest is just empty space.
+Chemistry is the study of matter and energy and the changes they undergo.
+Everything in the physical universe is made up of either matter or energy and the rest is just empty space.
 Chemistry is often referred to as the central science.
-All other branches of the physical sciences touch upon the subject of chemistry and indeed, here at UH HILO all majors in the Natural Sciences Division except for Mathematics and Physics are required to take courses in Chemistry.
-Chemistry will play an important role in your lives in many ways.
-Many of the political decisions about the environment today have their basis in chemically oriented questions.
-This is in part due to the integral role that chemistry plays in the development of modern high technology.
-It is also an essential part of everyday living.
+All other branches of science touch upon the subject of chemistry.
+At UH Hilo, most majors in the College of Natural and Health Sciences are required to take courses in Chemistry.
+Chemistry plays an important role in our lives in many ways.
+The economy, our health, and the enviroment all depend on chemistry.
+Chemistry is an essential part of everyday living.
 As you cook, eat, and clean in and around your homes, you are made aware of the many "chemicals" that are constantly in your daily life.

 Why Study Chemistry

 Chemists contribute in a myriad of ways to our society today and will continue to do so practically and theoretically.
 This notion becomes more apparent as we head into a future that is becoming more technologically oriented.
-Our lives are becoming more dependant upon what chemistry can do.
+Our lives are becoming more dependent upon what chemistry can do.
 The study of life itself can be approached as a question of chemistry.
 Chemistry is omnipresent and it can be overwhelming, however, it can also be enlightening and comforting to be able to have a better understanding of our physical universe by studying Chemistry.